anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: He that respects himself is safe from others; he wears a coat of mail that none can pierce.
+Quote: Every gift from a friend is a wish for your happiness.

-By: Henry Wadsworth Longfellow
+By: Richard Bach